-The bill HB104 amends the Code of Alabama 1975 to empower Class 2 municipalities to declare certain abandoned or discarded debris as public nuisances, requiring property owners to abate or remove such nuisances at their own expense.
-The new provisions expand the definition of nuisances to include not only weeds but also various types of debris like furniture, appliances, trash, and tires, particularly if they pose risks such as fire hazards or pest breeding grounds.
-Key changes include the insertion of criteria for declaring debris a nuisance, a structured abatement process initiated by a municipal resolution, and a notification system for property owners through certified mail and public notices.
-The costs incurred for abatement will be assessed as a lien on the property.
+The bill HB104 amends the Code of Alabama 1975 to empower Class 2 municipalities to declare certain abandoned or discarded debris as public nuisances, requiring property owners to abate or remove them at their own expense.
+The new provisions expand the definition of nuisances to include not only weeds but also various types of debris such as furniture, appliances, trash, and tires, particularly if they pose risks like fire hazards or pest breeding grounds.
+Key changes include the insertion of criteria for declaring debris a nuisance, a mandated resolution process by the governing body, and a detailed notification process for property owners, which involves certified mail, public notices, and postings on the property.
+The bill also clarifies that costs incurred for abatement will be assessed as a lien on the property until paid.

 Statutes affected: